 - Graduate Management Admissions Test (GMAT).
 Free software to registered users.

-- GAMSAT Ireland. eBook covering Practice Questions are included in the cost of your registration, others available to buy.
+- GAMSAT - Ireland, UK, Australia. eBook covering Practice Questions are included in the cost of your registration, others available to buy.
+Go to 'University Admission' section to see which universities are currently using this admissions test.

 - HPAT Ireland.
 Registration includes practice test ebook, others available to buy.